kubernetes/community/contributors/guide/issue-triage.md

 We encourage more SIGs to use project boards to enhance visibility and tracking.
 If you'd like some help getting started, visit [GitHub's documentation](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards) or reach out to [SIG Contributor Experience](/sig-contributor-experience/README.md#contact).

 ### DevStats
-The CNCF has created a [suite of Grafana dashboards and charts](https://k8s.devstats.cncf.io/d/12/dashboards?orgId=1&from=now-7d&to=now-1h&refresh=15m) for collecting metrics about Kubernetes.
-These help SIGs to view real-time metrics on many aspects of their workflow, including:
+The CNCF has created a [suite of Grafana dashboards and charts](https://devstats.cncf.io/) for collecting metrics related to all the CNCF projects.
+The [Kubernetes dashboard](https://k8s.devstats.cncf.io/d/12/dashboards?orgId=1&refresh=15m) can be used to help SIGs view real-time metrics on many aspects of their workflow, including:
 - [Issue Velocity](https://k8s.devstats.cncf.io/d/12/dashboards?orgId=1&from=1587157094179&to=1587758294179&refresh=15m&panelId=8&fullscreen): How quickly issues are resolved
 - [PR Velocity](https://k8s.devstats.cncf.io/d/12/dashboards?orgId=1&from=1587157166022&to=1587758366022&refresh=15m&panelId=9&fullscreen): Including PR workload per SIG, PR time to approve and merge, and other data